36th Street station (BMT Fourth Avenue Line): Exits

-The station's only two exits are from the open northern mezzanine above the tracks at the very south end of the station.
+The station's only two exits are from the open mezzanine above the tracks at the very south end of the station.
 Outside fare control, two street stairs lead to the northwest corner of 4th Avenue and 36th Street.
 Another street stair leads to the northeast corner.

 Proposed subway under 40th Street

 There are three abandoned trackways south of the 36th Street station.
 One trackway merges with the southbound local track, and the other two trackways are south of the tracks that ramp up to the BMT West End Line.
 The triple trackway ramps down to a lower level, under the mainline tracks, and curves slightly east before ending.
 On the main track level, a bellmouth going east is visible from a Manhattan-bound local train, just south of this station.
-When the subway was planned as part of the Triborough System, use of the South Brooklyn (SBK) cut was not anticipated, and instead a four-track subway was to be built in 40th Street to reach the equivalent of the Culver and West End lines.
+When the subway was planned as part of the Triborough System, planners did not anticipate using South Brooklyn Railway's right-of-way near 39th Street, and instead a four-track subway was to be built under 40th Street to reach what is now the Culver and West End lines.
 The unused junction is to the east side of Fourth Avenue.